 Shade seekers will enjoy this trail as you don’t stay under the sun for too long.
 From the open land, the trail winds into the woods, giving you a breathing space.

 The bare land quickly gives way to vegetation such as Troodos sage, alyssum and barberry, and you can witness some fascinating geological features normally only seen in books, such as chromite pits and veins of pyroxenite and dunite.

 In winter a ski lift is conveniently located on this trail for a perfect winter holiday experience.

 The Beşparmak Trail is for the experienced hiker.
-To cover the 255 km (159 mile) trek, you will need six days.
+To cover the 255km (159mi) trek, you will need six days.

 The trek combines coastal and mountainous experiences.
-You can start your day at the coast, go up the mountain ranges to enjoy spectacular views of the valley, and ascend back to sea for an evening swim with the views of the mountains in the backdrop.
+You can start your day at the coast, go up the mountain ranges to enjoy spectacular views of the valley, and ascend back to the sea for an evening swim with the views of the mountains in the background.

-The trail will take you deep into the local village, Abbey of Bellapais, the ruin of a monastery that is nowadays commonly used as wedding grounds by locals and visitors.
+The trail will take you deep into the local village, to Bellapais Abbey, which is the ruin of a monastery, which nowadays is commonly used as wedding grounds by locals and visitors.
 From the village, explore the crusader’s castles of St Hilarion and Kantara to interact with ancient architecture and mosaics.

 If your kind of fun includes exploring early monasteries and churches, this trail is highly recommended.
 The ancient buildings are tucked in forests, giving you a chance to learn more about history while also stretching your legs.
 The trails are long but are easy to navigate.
 Be sure to wear comfortable boots, as the slopes can be dry underfoot.

-This is one of the most dangerous treks in Cyprus – it boasts some of the most beautiful views, but is also a hideout for snakes, so be sure to wear suitable boots.
+This is considered the most dangerous trek in Cyprus – it boasts some of the most incredible views, but is also a hideout for snakes, be sure to wear suitable boots.